actions-marketplace-validations/designcise_jira-ticket-status-action/README.md

 ### Step 5: Test It

-1. Create a test PR with a Jira ticket in commit message:
+1. Create a test PR with a Jira ticket in the title or commit message:
    ```bash
    git commit -m "PROJ-123: Test PR for Jira integration"
    git push origin my-feature-branch
    ```
-2. Open a PR on GitHub
+2. Open a PR on GitHub with title: `PROJ-123: Test integration`
 3. Check the **Actions** tab for workflow run
 4. Verify the ticket status is checked